Darwinkel/darwinkel.net/index.md

 [^death-of-god]: Nietzsche's "death of God" means the loss of old moral and metaphysical certainties, causing a crisis of meaning (generally referred to as _nihilism_) that calls for creating new values.
 As the term suggests, this is caused by a decline in belief in a traditional God.
 See Nietzsche, F. (1882–1885). _The Gay Science_, _Thus Spoke Zarathustra_, and Heidegger, M. (1927). _Being and Time_.

 [^eternal-recurrence]: Nietzsche's concept of _eternal recurrence_ is a thought experiment asking: if you had to live your exact life over and over forever, would you embrace it?
 It challenges us to affirm life fully - joys, suffering, and all.
 For Nietzsche, to will eternal recurrence is the highest form of _amor fati_ and a test of one's strength and life-affirmation.
 See Nietzsche, One might also argue it encourages living consciously in a way you would not regret.
 F. (1882–1885). _The Gay Science_, _Thus Spoke Zarathustra_.

+[^fry-note]: Although not a primary source, Fry is included as he offers an accessible, unified, complete, consistent, and coherently woven mythos for the modern reader.